bitlogic/hello-docker/docker-cheatsheet.md

-docker inspect <task or container>                           # Inspect task or container docker container ls -q                                              # List container IDs docker stack rm <appname>                                     # Tear down an application
+docker inspect <task or container>                           # Inspect task or container docker container ls -q                                              # List container IDs docker stack rm <appname>                                     # Tear down an application docker service logs <service>                         # See the logs for all the service
 ```